sv0/telega/README.md

-# telega
+# Telega v.
+0.0.1

 Web UI and API to check if phone number is connected to Telegram account.